Azareal/gosora-discord/README.md

 DiscordForums - A comma separated list of IDs of the forum (or forums) you want this plugin to listen to.
 Defaults to all of them.

 DiscordEvents - The events you want this plugin to listen to.
 You can set this to `topics` to only have it listen to new topics being created and to `replies` to only listen to new replies being created.
 For both, you can just leave this blank.
 Default: Both.

+# Future Features

+I'd like to add more Discord integration features like syncing Discord ranks with forum ranks and maybe Discord accounts with user accounts.